BugSwarm/client/README.md

 ```

 ### Usage
 - Download a Docker image and enter the Docker container associated with an artifact.
-Choose an image tag from the website (coming soon) or via the [REST API](https://github.com/BugSwarm/database#api-endpoints).
+Choose an image tag from [the website](http://bugswarm.org/artifact-browser) or via the [REST API](https://github.com/BugSwarm/database#api-endpoints).
+The script argument is a path to an executable in the container's filesystem that will be executed inside the container.
     ```
-    $ bugswarm run --image-tag <image_tag>
+    $ bugswarm run --image-tag <image_tag> [--script <script>]
     ```
 - Show metadata for an artifact.
     ```